SiPMsim/SiPMSiM/Readme.txt

 ./SiPM "SiPM.xml file location" "name of SiPM in the xml file"  " file location of photons list to be processed in NPY format (should include x(in mm),y(in mm),z (in mm),time (in ns) and optionally energy (in ev))

-Exemple:
+Example:

-Copy exemple folder to build folder
+Copy example folder to build folder
 Go to build folder
 Create a folder named result
 open terminal in folder and type command

-./SiPM ./exemple  mppc-13360-3050  ./exemple/XYZTime_ev.npy ./result
+./SiPM ./example  mppc-13360-3050  ./example/XYZTime_ev.npy ./result

-Run the jupyter notbook in exemple folder to see the result
+Run the jupyter notbook in example folder to see the result

 ############# SiPM.xml file instantiation #############